KPI: Customer satisfaction

 Overview

-We have maintained high customer satisfaction in Q2 2024/25, compared to the same quarter last year.
-In our Voice of the Customer forum, we listened to customer feedback and made changes to our timetable and increased traincrew numbers.
+In Q3 2024/25, customer satisfaction increased in comparison to the same quarter last year.
+In our Voice of the Customer forum, we listened to our customer feedback and made changes to our processes to improve customer service.

 Well-being of Future Generations Act (WFGA) goals addressed: